Jagadeeshgouda/Taxi-management/README.md

 EMAIL_HOST_USER = 'your mail id'
 EMAIL_HOST_PASSWORD = 'your password'

-# replace your mail id and password
+$replace your mail id and password